top of page

 10:00-10:30 AM

-Session 4: Asset Pricing: Risk Factors and Return Determination
+Session 4: Asset Pricing: Risk Factors, Demand, and Expected Returns

 10:30 – 12:00 PM